 On the other side, divorce mediation is significantly less formal and less costly than divorce litigation.
 Mediation is also a private process, whereas court proceedings are open to public view.
 When divorcing spouses cannot reach an agreement but prefer to avoid having (and don’t need to have) a judge make decisions for them, mediation can provide a path forward.

 Is Divorce Mediation Required in Illinois?

 As a general matter, divorce mediation is not required in Illinois.
-If you and your spouse are able to come to terms on your own, you are free to do so.
+If you and your spouse can come to terms independently, you are free to do so.
 You can negotiate a divorce settlement agreement with the help of your respective attorneys, and then you can submit your agreement to the court for approval.

-However, if you and your spouse are unable to come to terms, then you may be required to try mediation before asking a judge to resolve your differences.
+However, if you and your spouse cannot come to terms, you may be required to try mediation before asking a judge to resolve your differences.
 In Lake County, Local Court Rule 4-3.19.B.1 provides that:

 “Mediation shall be ordered by the Court, except upon a showing of the existence of an impediment to mediation or for other good cause shown, for all disputes involving child allocation of parental responsibility, allocation of parenting time, removal, or other non-economic issues relating to the child or children, either pre-judgment or post-judgment.
 Mediation shall be limited to the issues specified by the Court in the referral Order.”

 “Mediation may also be ordered for issues other than those described in Section (B)(1), including economic issues.
 For mediation of these other issues, the Court shall take into account the qualifications and professional background of the individual mediator appointed.”

 There are some important differences between these two rules.
 For example, B.1 only applies to divorced parents who have children from their marriage.
 If you do not have children from your marriage, you don’t have to deal with parenting time and child support during your divorce.